ska-sa/katdal/doc/mvf_v4.rst

 native string type.

-:doc:`katsdptelstate <katsdptelstate:index>` stores two types of values: immutable "attributes", and "sensors" which are a list of timestamped values.
+:doc:`katsdptelstate <katsdptelstate:index>` stores two types of values: immutable "attributes", and "sensors" which are lists of timestamped values.
 In the documentation below, most keys contain attributes, and sensors are indicated.